parente/tott/doc/sessions/nodejs.rst

 Goals
 -----

-* Gain the ability to read and write JavaScript code
+* Learn to read and write JavaScript code
 * Recognize the gotchas of JavaScript
 * Know what `NodeJS`_ is
 * Understand how to tap into the NodeJS ecosystem